-You’re about to experience a fundamental change to the world of WordPress Toolkit: the ability to manage remote WordPress sites.
-This feature is Remote WordPress Management – publicly available as part of the WordPress Toolkit 4.0 release.
+You’re about to experience a fundamental change to the world of WP Toolkit: the ability to manage remote WordPress sites.
+This feature is Remote WordPress Management – publicly available as part of the WP Toolkit 4.0 release.
 Let’s dive into the details so you can install it on your server today.

-Not installed WordPress Toolkit yet?
+Not installed WP Toolkit yet?
 Watch the quick demo and get the new version right away.

 Remote WordPress Management: Currently in Beta